AngstyDuck/Previous-Projects/readme.md

 # Hello!
-###### This is a collection of my previous projects done in school/self-initiated.
-Under "Favourite Projects" stores notable projects that I very much enjoyed doing, and "Misc Projects" stores other projects/work for my personal references.
-If there're any queries regarding my work, do drop me an email at _sohjunde96@gmail.com_.
-Thank you!
+###### A collection of my previous projects done in school/self-initiated.
+Drop me an email at _sohjunde96@gmail.com_ if there are any enquiries, thank you.